 For more information, please see Configuring an HTTPS Listener.

-On a CLB instance, one listening port can route requests to multiple ports of multiple CVM instances.
+On one CLB instance, one listening port can forward traffic to ports of multiple CVM instances.